You can now add Healthify as a preferred source on Google. Click here to see us when you search Google.

 - If hot food with a strong smell makes you feel sick, try eating cold food or food at room temperature.

 - Some alcohol is possible if it stimulates your appetite.
-However, check with your doctor first as alcohol can interact with some medicines.
+However, check with your healthcare provider first as alcohol can interact with some medicines.

 - Don't think about and focus on eating all the time.